akveo/ngx-admin/docs/contents/articles/016-spinner/index.md

 template: article.jade
 ---

 Theme Spinner `BaThemeSpinner` is a small service helper allowing you to show a preloader spinner while executing some long-running tasks.
-Same spinner you can see after reloading a page - it is shown while application is initializing Anuglar 2 and loading charts and images.
+This is the same spinner you can see after reloading a page - it is shown while application is initializing Anuglar 2 and loading charts and images.

-The usage interface in quite simple, there are two public methods: `show` and `hide`.
+The user interface in quite simple: there are two public methods: `show` and `hide`.

 Theme Spinner comes with another small helper called `BaThemePreloader`.
-This service globally integrated into the application and connected to the spinner.
+This service is globally integrated into the application and connected to the spinner.

 You can register any promise in any part of the application so that the spinner will be hidden only after your promise is completed (resolved).